It can be tough deciding how often to replace your vape coil.

 The best way to extend the life of your atomizer coil is through regular cleaning.

-Dipping a Q-tip in isopropyl alcohol and cleaning the coils and chamber after each use is highly recommended.
+Dipping a cotton tip Pipe Stix in isopropyl alcohol and cleaning the coils and chamber after each use is highly recommended.

 Also remember not to hold down the firing button too long.
 This can burn out the coil faster.
 If you follow these simple procedures, you can enjoy better vapor for a longer amount of time, bearing in mind that no atomizer lives forever.